nsnam/ns-3-dev-git/src/lte/doc/source/lte-testing.rst

 Test case executes in three epochs:

  #.
-In first Epoch (0.04s-1.04s) All UE’s and corresponding bearers gets attached and packet flow over the dedicated bearers activated.
+In first Epoch (0.04s-1.04s) All UE's and corresponding bearers gets attached and packet flow over the dedicated bearers activated.
  #.
 In second Epoch (1.04s-2.04s), bearer deactivation is instantiated, hence User can see relatively less number of TxBytes on UE_ID=1 and LCID=4 as compared to other bearers.
  #.
 In third Epoch (2.04s-3.04s) since bearer deactivation of UE_ID=1 and LCID=4 is completed, user will not see any logging related to LCID=4.